debops/debops/docs/user-guide/scripts/debops-project/debops-project.rst

 ``-v <view>``, ``--default-view <view>``
   Specify the name of the "infrastructure view" used by default.
 If not specified, "system" will be created automatically.
+You can use slashes (``/``) to create hierarchical views, but nesting a view inside of another view is not allowed.

 ``--git``
   Initialize a :command:`git` repository in the project directory (planned)